tahmidbintaslim/advanced-machine-learning-specialization/README.md

 ### Projects Overview

 ```
-You will master your skills by solving a wide variety of real-world problems like
+Master the skills by solving a wide variety of real-world problems like
 image captioning and automatic game playing throughout the course projects.
 You will gain the hands-on experience of applying advanced machine learning techniques
 that provide the foundation to the current state-of-the art in AI.
 ```

-### Courses
+> ### Courses

 - [x]  Introduction to Deep Learning
 - [ ]  How to Win Kaggle Competitions